FabriceCastel/raytracer/README.md

 A ray tracer written for CS488, to be extended as a final project due Dec 1st 2014, I'm keeping progress logs below:

+# November 25th - 11:00am

+Multithreading is in place, it's sped up render times considerably (close to a 3x factor).
+As far as performance is concerned there are still some minor memory issues to deal with.
+Overall it's looking pretty good though.

 # November 24th - 11:30am

 I've successfully generated an output video that syncs up with the MIDI input and uses a linear release envelope to smoothen out the applied filter on the snare hits.
 There were some issues with ffmpeg sticking to 25fps despite having -r 30 set, but it's not much of a concern now.
 I'll stick to 25fps and make note of finding a fix for that to allow for variable frame rates in the future.